gaetanlop/Covid_tweets_analysis/README.md

 # Covid_tweets_analysis

-In this project, I wanted to explore how people feel regarding the pandemic.
-Therefore, I decided to analyze tweets about Covid.
+In this project, I wanted to explore how people feel at the "beginning" of the pandemic.
+I want to do that, in order to compare the feeling of people at the beginning of the pandemic and now after more than 6 months.
+I think it could be a very interesting study.
+Therefore, in this repo, I decided to analyze tweets about Covid between February and March 2020.
+I will do the same thing with tweets between September and October 2020 soon.
 * Text preprocessing: removed https link, removed punctuations, lowered the text, removed stopwords.
 * Performed a sentiment analysis of the different tweets.
 * Looked at the most common words (N_grams).